Ernulphus/Chomsky-Abnormal-Form/README.md

 - [ ] setAcceptStates
 - [ ] setInitialState
 - [X] acceptsWord(word, state)
 Takes required parameter `word`, a string, and optional parameter `state`, a string corresponding to the name of a state in `states`. `state` is `initialState` by default.
-Returns true of the machine accepts the word from the given initial state, and false if not.
+Returns an array of states representing the path to the accept state if the word is accepted, and an empty array if not.

 ### MVP: User can design a nondeterministic finite state machine and submit strings in the language to run on it.
 Site is hosted.
   - [ ] Site displays a diagram canvas and stores an object representing the machine